The 20 Best Familial Periodic Paralysis Doctors in North Korea

 Chinju, KR

-Tae Lee practices in Chinju, Republic of Korea.
+Tae Lee practices practicing medicine in Chinju, Republic of Korea.
 Lee is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Their top areas of expertise are Virus Associated Hemophagocytic Syndrome, Interstitial Nephritis, Rhabdomyolysis, Kidney Transplant, and Nephrectomy.
+They are also highly rated in 6 other conditions, according to our data.
+Their clinical expertise encompasses Virus Associated Hemophagocytic Syndrome, Rhabdomyolysis, Interstitial Nephritis, Kidney Transplant, and Ileostomy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.